 I remember summer time the most.
-Being so involved in gymnastics and hula growing up, I would live with them every summer from ages 7-13 so that they could take me to my extracurricular activities.
-There was a big plumeria tree growing in the front yard that my cousin and I would use to build forts in using umbrellas.
-We'd have our own little picnics consisting only of sweetbread and water (exclusively in our super cool color-changing water bottles we got from our YMCA swimming class).
-My grandpa would be near, weeding the yard and listening to a static-y radio playing KSSK and all these great oldies.
-My grandma, watering her garden that surrounds the house, wearing her sun hat and sipping Pepsi out of her red X-treme Gulp jug from 7-11 (if you don't know what this is, you're young and I'm jealous).
+Being so involved in gymnastics and hula growing up, I would live with you every summer from ages 7-13 so that you could take me to my extracurricular activities.
+There was a big plumeria tree growing in the front yard that Kevie and I would use to build forts in using umbrellas.
+We'd have our own little picnics consisting only of Ani’s sweetbread and water (exclusively in our super cool color-changing water bottles we got from our YMCA swimming class).
+Grandpa would be near, weeding the yard and listening to a static-y radio playing KSSK and all these great oldies.
+You, watering your garden that surrounded the house, wearing your sun hat and sipping Pepsi out of your huge, red X-treme Gulp jug from 7-11 (if you don't know what this is, you're young and I'm jealous).
 I remember summer by these things.
+These memories flash through my mind as I drive to your house every week.

 Sunday nights have always been and will forever be your nights.
 But no longer will it only remind me of your famous homemade potato salad, your 7:00 Korean dramas, your calling out my name to show me something you thought I’d enjoy on some random Korean show, or your knack for bringing up a topic we talked about hours ago as if the conversation never ended.
 I’ll be reminded of tonight.
-The fact that Sunday night would be your time to leave us.
+The fact that one of these designated Sunday night dinners at your house would be your time to leave us.

 That as I sat in the kitchen alone, serving the fresh strawberry pie from Anna Miller’s that Uncle Michael always brought for dessert when he came, you took your last breath in the presence of your three kids.
 I’ll be reminded of the look both mom and Aunty Stacey gave me with tears in their eyes as they walked out of your room.
 How your bedroom felt so terribly different from the one I had known my entire life.
 How the nurse took an hour to get to you.
 How it took another 2 hours for them to come and get you.